AsiyeGokalp/Photon/README.md

 - By clicking the hearts on the videos User can liked them and can collect them on a page.
 To access the videos, simply User can click on the Liked Videos button.

-- By clicking the Leaderboard button, The user can see the names of the photographers who have shared the most photos.if s/he clicks on the name s/he sees the pictures too
+- By clicking the Leaderboard button, The user can see the names of the photographers who have shared the most photos.

 - The user can zoom in by clicking on the picture.